 Ohio State University

-The mission of the Smart Vehicle Concepts Center (SVC) is as follows: (1) Conduct basic and applied research on the characterization of smart materials, and the development of adaptive sensors, actuators and devices (based on active materials and control methods) for application to vehicle sub-systems and components; (2) Build an unmatched base of research, engineering education, and technology transfer with emphasis on improved vehicle performance; and (3) Develop well-trained engineers and researchers (at the MS and PhD levels) with both experimental and theoretical viewpoints.
+The mission of the Smart Vehicle Concepts Center (SVC) is as follows: (1) conduct basic and applied research on smart materials and structures applied to ground and aerospace vehicles; (2) build an unmatched base of research, engineering education, and technology transfer with emphasis on improved vehicle performance, unprecedented safety improvements, and enhanced vehicle efficiency; and (3) prepare next-generation engineers at the PhD and MS levels who possess both theoretical and experimental expertise applicable to auto and aerospace vehicles.

 The Center focuses on novel and emerging trends in vehicle design where smart structures, next-generation suspension or mounting devices, vastly improved actuators or valves, intelligent sensors, and improved health monitoring and diagnostic systems are integrated to develop ground and aerospace vehicles of the future.
 Fundamental and applied research is conducted to analyze, model, characterize and design innovative engineered components capable of providing built-in actuation, precision motion control features, self-diagnostics, and self-healing capabilities while satisfying increasingly stringent vehicle design requirements.